NOTICE: MacKichan Software officially went out of business in 2021. This topic remains for reference only.

-Scientific Notebook is a popular product in many educational, scientific, and professional settings which produces "LaTeX" files.
+Scientific Notebook, which produces "LaTeX" files, has been a popular product in many educational, scientific, and professional settings.
 Scientific Notebook files may be imported into DBT for translation into braille.

 To do mathematics, you can use the combination of Scientific Notebook (SN) and Duxbury's LaTeX importer.